iter8-tools/iter8/mkdocs/docs/getting-started/first-experiment.md

     2. You can also customize the mean latency, error rate, and tail latency limits.

-    3. This experiment can be run in any K8s environment such as a dev, test, staging, or production cluster.
+    3. This experiment can be run in any Kubernetes environment such as a dev, test, staging, or production cluster.